Germoe/hit-predictor/project_report.md

 _The duration of the track in milliseconds._ [Spotify Track Features Description](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)

 The duration of a track could be a good feature since the Hot 100 are looking at airplay on radios which have historically favored songs that have a specific length.
 To get a more intuitive sense the data has been downsampled to seconds.
 We can see that songs that made it onto the Hot 100 were generally not longer than 3 minutes but starting in the 1970s the average length of a track has gotten slightly longer (i.e. around the 4-minute mark), indicating a higher tolerance of radio to accept slightly longer tracks.

-However, we can see that non-hits while also having scaled down slightly, closer to the 4-minute mark there is stil a lot of songs that are significantly longer or shorter than the Hot 100 songs.
+We can see that Non-Hits while also having scaled down slightly, closer to the 4-minute mark there is stil a lot of songs that are significantly longer or shorter than the Hit songs.

 ### 4.2.8 Discrete Variables